mogu-lab/cs245/index.md

 1. One of the following: CS 230, CS 230P, CS 230X.
 2. MATH 115 or similar prior experience with univariate calculus.
 3. One of the following: MATH 205, MATH 206, MATH 220, MATH 225, STAT 218, or STAT 318.
+4. Comfort in Python.
-4. Permission of the instructor.
+5. Permission of the instructor.